 To understand the importance of brand image and branding elements, have a look at any of the famous music artists whom you identify with their logos, brand t-shirts and other merchandise.

-Another very important factor is the colour selection.
+Another very important factor is colour selection.
 We know that different colours represent different moods and attributes.
-For instance, if ‘Iron Maiden’ with the sharp-edged alphabets was written in baby pink, we would have thought it to be a girl rock band.
+For instance, if ‘Iron Maiden’ with the sharp-edged alphabet was written in baby pink, we would have thought it to be a girl rock band.
 This is because Pink as a colour is very feminine and also represents compassion.

 However, as a matter of fact they used the colour red.
 So what do we get here – sharp letters representing action and tension; the colour ‘red’ representing energy and strength and the ‘black’ coloured background representing mystery and power.
 That is exactly what the band ‘Iron Maiden’ is about.